×

 Will I need to travel to see a specialist?

 "Expats likely go anywhere that has English speakers.
 Healthcare is good here.
 People only have to pay 30% of reasonable costs for anything covered.
 Unfortunately, the public healthcare here does not cover anything preventative.
-Since I still have active health insurance in America, I have visited there to get a child prevention measure done - completely covered," wrote an expat living in Tokyo.
+Since I still have active health insurance in America, I have visited there to get a child prevention measure done - completely covered," said an expat in Tokyo.

 View More Answers